Wang Xiaoshuai’s ‘So Long, My Son’ Earns Six APSA Nominations

-Chinese drama, “So Long, My Son,” was nominated in six categories, making it the early favorite for this year’s Asia Pacific Screen Awards.
+Chinese drama “So Long, My Son” was nominated in six categories for this year’s Asia Pacific Screen Awards, an unprecedented haul that makes the Wang Xiaoshuai-directed film a clear favorite.

-The Wang Xiaoshuai-directed drama about separation, secrets, a lifetime of regret, and the consequences of China’s one child policy, had its premiere in February at the Berlin festival.
+A drama about separation, secrets, a lifetime of regret, and the consequences of China’s one-child policy, “So Long, My Son” had its premiere in February at the Berlin festival.
 There it won Silver Bear prizes for both lead actor Wang Jingchun and actress Yong Mei.
-Both now receive APSA nominations.
+Both received APSA nominations, most of which were announced Wednesday.

-A nearly complete list of nominations for the 13th APSAs was announced Wednesday in 11 categories.
-They encompassed a total of 37 films from 22 countries and territories.
+Those unveiled encompass 11 categories, and cover 37 films from 22 countries and territories.

-At the nomination stage, China emerged as the dominant force.
-A total of seven mainland Chinese films together earned 13 nominations, more than double the six nominations for films from Iran, and four nominations for pictures from India.
+China emerged as the dominant contender.
+Seven mainland Chinese films together earned 13 nominations, more than double the six nods for films from Iran and four for pictures from India.
 (That stands in contrast to the AACTA nominations announced a day earlier, where, of the nine nominations available, Chinese and Indian films picked up three each.)

 Surprisingly, Bong Joon-ho’s “Parasite,” which won the Palme d’Or at Cannes and is considered a hot favorite for an Oscar nomination, was nominated only in a single category.